elmbridge/curriculum/Our First Full Feature.md

 -- this defines the union type `Pet` with four possible values

 makeSound : Pet -> String
---Union types, like `Pet`, can only be used in type signatures. makeSound pet =
+-- union types, like `Pet`, can only be used in type signatures. makeSound pet =
---values like `Cat` and `Dog` can't be used in type signatures, --but they can be used inside functions. if pet == Cat
+    -- values like `Cat` and `Dog` can't be used in type signatures, -- but they can be used inside functions. if pet == Cat
         "meow"
     else if pet == Dog
         "woof"
     else
         "..silence.."
 ```

 You may be wondering what the `String` means after `SetCurrentText`.
 This is the syntax for declaring a **tagged value**, which we will learn more about in a future lesson.
 For now, know that a use of `SetCurrentText` must also include a string to be considered a valid message: